gracaflucas/Crochet-Store-Website/README.md

 # Crochet-Store-Website
-A simple website for a local crochet store.
+An E-commerce website for local crochet store.